 As a result of its core-business focus program and its cost reduction plan enacted in May 2023, the Company terminated the CardioSert Agreement effective as of August 17, 2023 in accordance with its terms and ceased its research and development and commercialization efforts for, and maintaining, the Technology, which resulted in CardioSert triggering on March 3, 2024 its right to reacquire the Technology for nominal consideration.
-The Company expects the transfer of the Technology back to CardioSert will occur in the second fiscal quarter of 2024.
-See Note 5C below.
+See also Note 5C below.